As we continue to grow as a city, how can we make sure we’re supporting everyone who calls Airdrie home?

 Completed Engagement Opportunities

 The survey is now closed.
-Details about future opportunities will be posted to this page as details are finalized.
+Preliminary results are shared on this project page.
 Thank you for providing your input on social issues, needs, and services in Airdrie.

 Results and Reports

 Below is a high-level overview of the preliminary survey results which will help inform the remainder of our Social Needs Assessment engagement opportunities.
-Residents will have a chance to share their thoughts about these results (and more) at our Open House May 21, 2025 and our Coffee Chats with Social Planners (Coming soon).
+Residents had a chance to share their thoughts about these results (and more) at our Open House May 21, 2025.
+Additional opportunities to provide input will be available through our Coffee Chats with Social Planners (Coming in June).

 In regards to what residents like most about Airdrie, the following key themes emerged from the preliminary analysis of responses: